logzio/logz-docs/_source/no-search/p8s-remote-write.md

 *TBD: Script that runs against your Grafana endpoint to collect all dashboards.
 Import pending.
 Script name, name of grafana endpoint, API token.
 Needs to be tested w/listener & public endpoint...

-You'll need to include the following Grafana and Logz.io parameters:
+You'll need to include the following Grafana and Logz.io parameters when prompted in the CLI:

 * Name of the new folder for your dashboards
 * URL ?